Honorific speech in Japanese: Prefix usage

 In tea ceremony, common ingredients and equipment always take the honorific o- or go-, including water (o-mizu), hot water (o-yu), and tea bowls (o-chawan).
 However, these terms are often heard in daily life as well.

 Foreign loanwords (gairaigo, except those that come from Chinese; see above) seldom take honorifics, but when they do o- seems to be preferable to go-.
-Examples are o-bīru (bīru: beer), which can sometimes be heard at restaurants, o-kādo (kādo: card, as in credit card or point card), which is often heard at supermarkets and department stores, and o-sōsu (sōsu: sauce).
-Other words take go-, such as go-akusesu (akusesu: access), common on websites.
+Examples are o-bīru, which can sometimes be heard at restaurants, o-kādo, which is often heard at supermarkets and department stores, and o-sōsu.
+Other words take go-, such as go-akusesu, common on websites.